halide/Halide/doc/BuildingHalideWithCMake.md

 1. If you're running 24.04 LTS, then simply running `sudo apt install cmake` will install CMake 3.28.
-2. If you're running an older LTS or would like to use the newest CMake, try installing via the [snap store]: `snap install cmake`.
+2. If you're running an older LTS or would like to use the newest CMake, try installing via the [snap store][snap store]: `snap install cmake`.
 Note this will conflict with an APT-provided CMake.
 3. Kitware also provides an [APT repository][cmake-apt] with up-to-date releases.
 Compatible with 20.04 LTS+ and is the best option for 32-bit ARM.